PX4/PX4-Devguide/concept-mixing.md

 ## PX4 mixer definitions

-Files in ROMFS/px4fmu_common/mixers implement mixers are used for predefined airframes.
+Files in `ROMFS/px4fmu_common/mixers` implement mixers that are used for predefined airframes.
 They can be used as a basis for customisation, or for general testing purposes.

 ### Syntax